Easy Holiday Entertaining with Cheese

 Cheese Pairings that Please

 Want to find perfect cheese pairing suggestions?
-The Wisconsin Cheeseman’s online chart provides suggestions for wines, beers, spirits and foods that taste best with every type of cheese the sell.
+The Wisconsin Cheeseman’s cheese pairing chart provides suggestions for wines, beers, spirits and foods that taste best with every type of cheese the sell.

 Speaking of pairings, the Wisconsin Milk Marketing Board has created an extensive list of cheese appetizers with appealing photos featuring “Picks & Bites” with cheese.
 Check out these ideas for holiday entertaining because you’re guaranteed to find a clever combo to try at your next holiday party.